diamondburned/lgsm-cp/README.md

 # lgsm-cp
 This is a PHP web panel made for LinuxGSM, it uses `bash` and `PHP` to do magical stuff with the compiled RCON script.
-The light and messy PHP script has been made to output 100 lines of `tmux` console, which should be enough.
-Feel free to modify `tmux-run` (`-S -<line-num>`) to your liking.
-The logs part has Sourcemod in it, which of course is srcds-only.
+The light and messy PHP script has been made to output 32767 lines of `tmux` console, which should be enough.
+This control panel should be compatible with all LinuxGSM-supported servers.

 ### Source and instruction
 RCON script is written by me, but it shouldn't deserve any attention tbh